EBSCO Releases Serials Price Projection Report for 2019

 The 2019 Serials Price Projection Report from is now available.
 (EBSCO)

-The 2018 Serials Price Projection Report from EBSCO Information Services (EBSCO) is now available.
-The report projects that the overall effective publisher price increases for academic and academic/medical libraries are expected to be in the range of five to six percent (before currency impact).
-EBSCO releases the Serials Price Projections based on surveys of a wide range of publishers and reviews of historical serials pricing data to assist information professionals as they make budgeting decisions for the renewals season.
+The report projects that the overall effective publisher price increases for academic and academic medical libraries are expected to be in the range of five to six percent (before currency impact).
+EBSCO releases the Serials Price Projection Report based on surveys of a wide range of publishers and reviews historical serials pricing data to assist information professionals as they make budgeting decisions for the renewals season.

 Although the serial price forecasts are based upon careful analysis, EBSCO recommends caution when using these projections, as they rely on historical trends and current estimates.
 EBSCO will update the projection information if economic conditions warrant it.

 Gary Price (email@example.com) is a librarian, writer, consultant, and frequent conference speaker based in the Washington D.C. metro area.
 He earned his MLIS degree from Wayne State University in Detroit.
 Price has won several awards including the SLA Innovations in Technology Award and Alumnus of the Year from the Wayne St. University Library and Information Science Program.
 From 2006-2009 he was Director of Online Information Services at Ask.com.
 Gary is also the co-founder of infoDJ an innovation research consultancy supporting corporate product and business model teams with just-in-time fact and insight finding.